 The department’s adult clinical neurotrauma division, led by David Okonkwo, MD, PhD, remains a world leader in the treatment of and research into traumatic brain injury.
-The neurotrauma service works closely with integral colleagues from the Trauma Division, Critical Care Medicine, Neurophysiology, Neuroradiology, and Physical Medicine and Rehabilitation to provide the most sophisticated treatments available to persons suffering from traumatic brain injury.
+The neurotrauma service works closely with integral colleagues from the Trauma Division, Critical Care Medicine, Neurophysiology, Neuroradiology, and Physical Medicine and Rehabilitation to provide the most sophisticated treatments available for TBI patients.

 The department collaborates with investigators worldwide to advance the evaluation, treatment and outcomes of patients suffering traumatic injuries of the spinal column and spinal cord.
 The Neurotrauma Clinical Trials Center (NCTC) provides the infrastructure necessary to carry out the large number of active research protocols ongoing within the program.
 Recent trials launched include the first stem cell trial for chronic spinal cord injury to be conducted in Pennsylvania.

 Clinical efforts in traumatic brain injury are conducted in collaboration with research carried out through the Brain Trauma Research Center (BTRC) under the direction of C. Edward Dixon, PhD.
-The BTRC is a multidisciplinary, multidepartmental research program aimed at improving outcome following severe traumatic brain injury.
 Research conducted both at the center and at other brain injury research programs clearly demonstrates the potential for improving outcome using therapies designed to treat biochemical derangements that occur following impact to the brain.
 The BTRC has pioneered efforts using temperature manipulation and cerebral blood flow monitoring in the treatment of severe head injury and has conducted landmark investigations into the mechanisms of induction and recovery of head trauma and secondary injury.

 The focus of the Sen Brain Trauma Laboratory, directed by Nilkantha Sen, PhD, at the University of Pittsburgh Department of Neurological Surgery is to elucidate the underlying molecular and cellular mechanisms responsible for numerous secondary mechanisms associated with traumatic brain injury (TBI) which leads to cognitive dysfunction and other long-term post-traumatic disorders including anxiety, depression and visual impairments.
 Tanusree Sen, PhD, is studying the influence of oncogenic transcription factors on the TBI-pathology; regulation of immune response and its influence on cognitive dysfunction following TBI; studying the role of resident microbial cells on TBI-pathology.